 2. Getting a certified true copy of an original document

-Alternatively you may have an original document, such as a passport, drivers licence, power of attorney, birth of marriage certificate, utility bill or degree certificate; of which you need to provide a ‘certified’ copy.
+Alternatively, you may have an original document, such as a passport, driving licence, power of attorney, birth or marriage certificate, utility bill or degree certificate; of which you need to provide a ‘certified’ copy.
 In this instance, you need to take the original document and a copy of it to a person who can certify that the copy is a true copy of the original.
 Then you don’t have to hand over your original.

 3. Getting a certification that a document is authentic